blanchette/logical_verification_2021/README.md

 # Logical Verification 2021: Installation Instructions

-We have installation instructions for Windows, Linux, and macOS.<!-- As a backup plan, we provide a virtual machine on which Lean is already installed.-->
+We have installation instructions for Windows, Linux, and macOS.
+As a backup plan, we provide a virtual machine on which Lean is already installed.

 These directions are adapted from the [leanprover-community](https://leanprover-community.github.io/get_started.html#regular-install)